3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 ## Switching between Android and Linaro Linux releases
 It is possible to switch back and forth between the Android and the Linaro Linux builds.
-To do so, simply follow the regular instructions from the [Install Android or Ubuntu Using Fastboot](#install-android-or-ubuntu-using-fastboot) section, and make sure to install the appropriate bootloader release package, since the partition table used for both Android and Linux are different.
+To do so, simply follow the regular instructions from the [Install Android or Debian Using Fastboot](#install-android-or-debian-using-fastboot) section, and make sure to install the appropriate bootloader release package, since the partition table used for both Android and Linux are different.